top of page

 Innovation on Track

-Today, as the executive officer of capital projects for the Los Angeles County Metropolitan Transportation Authority (Metro), Lindholm is still helping connect public transit riders to adventures and fond memories of faraway destinations.
-He oversees the design, development, engineering and construction of Metro’s Airport Metro Connector (AMC), a new multi-modal transportation facility that will connect the agency’s network of buses and trains to Los Angeles International Airport (LAX) via an Automated People Mover (APM).
+Today, as the executive officer of capital projects for the Los Angeles County Metropolitan Transportation Authority (Metro), Lindholm is still connecting public transit riders to adventures and fond memories of faraway destinations.
+He oversees the design, development, engineering and construction of Metro’s new Airport Metro Connector (AMC), a multi-modal transportation facility that will connect the agency’s network of buses and trains to Los Angeles International Airport (LAX) via an Automated People Mover (APM).

-Passengers arriving at the AMC will take the APM on a dedicated, elevated track into the LAX central terminal area.
-Both the AMC and APM are expected to begin operations in spring 2023.
+Passengers arriving at the center will take the APM on a dedicated, elevated track into the LAX central terminal area.

 Digging Geology